 Course objectives: The goal of this course is to introduce students to ideas and techniques from discrete mathematics that are widely used in Computer Science.
 The course aims to present these ideas "in action"; each one will be geared towards a specific significant application.
 Thus, students will see the purpose of the techniques at the same time as learning about them.

 - Propositions and Proofs

 - Mathematical Induction: recursion, the stable marriage problem

-- Arithmetic Algorithms: gcd, primality testing, the RSA cryptosystem
+- Arithmetic Algorithms: gcd, simple finite fields, primality testing, the RSA cryptosystem

 - Polynomials and their Applications: error-correcting codes, secret sharing

-- Probability and Probabilistic Algorithms: load balancing, probabilistic constructions, conditional probability, Bayesian inference
+- Probability and Probabilistic Algorithms: laws of large numbers, load balancing, probabilistic constructions, conditional probability, Bayesian inference, intro to continuous probability

 - Diagonalization, Self-Reference and Uncomputability